 Ways you can help your child at home:

-- The children who are going into Reception class in September 17 bring home a reading book.
+- The children who are going into Reception class in September 18 will bring home a reading book from January.
 Please read regularly at home and support your child to look at books and make up their own stories as this is an fantastic early reading skill, alongside holding the book the correct way up and turning the pages one at a time Listening to an adult or older sibling read a variety of different books will really help the children learn important reading skills.